sohampawar1866/sohampawar1866/README.md

 ---

 I build things that actually ship.
-Campus tools used by real students, indie apps for developed markets, infra I self-host because I want to understand every layer.
+Indie apps for developed markets, campus tools used by real students, infra I self-host because I want to understand every layer.

 **Currently working on**